2021 CrossFit Games: Sunday, August 01, 2021

 Toomey overtook Mat Fraser for the most number of cumulative Games event wins on Saturday with 30, and ended the Games with 33 event wins, 9 of which was won this year.
 She also equaled Fraser's record of five Games titles.
 Medeiros won the last event, his first ever Games event win, to seal his victory.
 The title win made him the youngest ever Games male winner.
-Mallory O'Brien was name Rookie of the Year, the first athlete to win the accolade while still a teenager.
+Mallory O'Brien was named Rookie of the Year, the first athlete to win the accolade while still a teenager.